Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: Riemannian 4-manifolds and structures on 7-manifolds

-Now suppose $M$ is a connected oriented 4-manifold and let us continue with the same notation as above.
-First recall that $\mathrm{SO}(4)=\mathrm{SU}(2)\times\mathrm{SU}(2)\,/\pm1$ and that a representation of this Lie group lies in $\Lambda^2\R^4$, with kernel $\pm1$, giving two similar subspaces associated to the eigenvalues of the star-operator $*$.
-The star or Hodge operator is invariantly defined by $\alpha\wedge*\beta=\langle\alpha,\beta\rangle\vol$, thus it gives an operator $*_{_M}$ on $M$ which, moreover, commutes with covariant differentiation.
-Hence we have parallel sub-bundles:
+Now let $M$ be a connected oriented Riemannian 4-manifold and let us continue with the same notation as above.
+Then we have a star or Hodge operator $*_{_M}$ on $M$ which, moreover, commutes with covariant differentiation.
+Hence we have parallel subbundles:

-A similar picture as the above from section \ref{sec1:subone} then follows for the principal $\mathrm{SO}(3)$-bundles $P_+$ of norm $\sqrt{2}$ orthogonal oriented coframes of $\Lambda^2_+$ and $P_-$ of the same type coframes of $\Lambda^2_-$.
-By the last term \textit{oriented} we just mean some choice made of one of the two connected components of the bundle of norm $\sqrt{2}$ orthogonal coframes of each of those associated vector bundles of $M$.
+A similar picture as the one from section \ref{sec1:subone} then follows for the principal $\SO(3)$-bundles $P_\pm\lrr M$ of oriented and \textit{$\sqrt{2}$-orthonormal}, i.e. orthogonal and norm $\sqrt{2}$, coframes of $\Lambda^2_\pm$.
+The group acting is $\SO(3)$ since the rank of $\Lambda^2_\pm$ is 3.
+By the last term \textit{oriented} we just mean some choice made of one of the two connected-components of the bundle of $\sqrt{2}$-orthonormal coframes of each of those vector bundles associated to $M$.

-We note the spaces $P_+$ and $P_-$ carry along with the $\SO(4)$.
-Choosing any oriented orthonormal coframe $e=(e^4,\ldots,e^7)\in F_\circ^*M$ we then have two new coframes for the bundles of \textit{self-dual} and \textit{anti-self-dual} 2-forms, respectively\footnote{These coframes will be useful later but in separate moments, hence we only introduce the $+$ or $-$ on the $e^i,\ i=1,2,3$, or in other objects, when necessary.
-We adopt the nowadays common notation $e^{\alpha\beta}=e^\alpha\wedge e^\beta$.}:
+The spaces $P_\pm$ are nevertheless transformed by $\SO(4)$ under the right-action.
+Choosing any oriented orthonormal coframe $e=(e^4,\ldots,e^7)\in F_\circ^*M$, we then have two new coframes for the vector bundles of \textit{self-dual} and \textit{anti-self-dual} 2-forms, respectively\footnote{These coframes will be useful later but in separate moments, hence we only introduce the $+$ or $-$ on the $e^i,\ i=1,2,3$, or in other objects, when necessary.
+We adopt the common notation $e^{\alpha\beta}=e^\alpha\wedge e^\beta$.}: